-For the vast majority of human history, Earth's population stayed below 100 million, and life expectancy was short.
+For the vast majority of human history, the Earth's population stayed below 100 million, and life expectancy was short.
 Between the mid-19th and early 21st century, however, it mushroomed exponentially.
-This was driven in large part by fossil fuels, which provided cheap and abundant energy, in turn yielding the biggest economic boom the world had ever seen.
-Between 1812 and 1930, the number of people on the planet doubled from one to two billion.
+From 1812 to 1930, the number of people on the planet doubled from one to two billion.
 It took just 30 years to reach the next billion and a mere 14 years to reach the billion after that.
-Population growth achieved its maximum rate in 1963, peaking at 2.2% per annum.* All around the world, there were unprecedented improvements in mobility, personal income and general quality of life.
+Population growth hit its maximum rate in 1963 when it peaked at 2.2% per annum.* All around the world, there were unprecedented improvements in mobility, personal income and general quality of life.

-By the early 2040s, orbital solar became available, with the first commercial fusion plants only a few years behind.
-Genuine economic growth and prosperity remained weak, however, due to a raft of new social, political, financial, demographic, environmental and other problems.
-Automation had made vast swathes of jobs redundant for example.
-Many countries still had enormous debts and huge unemployment.
-The days of rampant consumerism were coming to an end.
-Humanity's ecological footprint was still too big, and the Earth too small, to support the kind of materialistic lifestyles and throwaway culture that many had enjoyed in the past.
-It was almost as though civilisation itself was feeling a "hangover" from the boom times.*
+The global population continued on its upward trajectory in the 21st century, reaching 9 billion by 2042.** However, a raft of new social, political, financial, demographic, environmental and other problems were now having serious impacts on economic growth and prosperity.
+Automation had made vast swathes of jobs redundant, for example.* Many countries had built up enormous debts, particularly in the West.
+Furthermore, humanity's ecological footprint was too large, and the Earth too small, to support the kind of materialistic lifestyles and throwaway culture that many had taken for granted in the past.
+The days of rampant consumerism were coming to an end, with people forced to adapt and evolve to new systems, often with heavy government intervention in the market.
+It was almost as though civilisation was feeling a "hangover" from the boom times.*

-Similar programs were enacted in countries around the globe.
+Similar programs were enacted in nations around the globe.
 These measures were the only way to ensure society's survival, in light of the accelerating environmental and resource decline.
-Social media, communications and information technologies greatly aided the transition – helping to organise people and their projects.
-From the economic wreckage of earlier decades, new forms of socio-economic progress were beginning to evolve, based on sustainable ways of living.
-Following the collapse in global trade,* the world was becoming more localised, decentralised and longer-term focussed.
+Social media, communications and information technologies greatly aided the transition – helping to organise people and community projects.
+From the economic wreckage of earlier decades, new forms of socio-economic progress were beginning to evolve, based on more sustainable ways of living.
+The world was gradually becoming more localised, decentralised and longer-term focussed.

-Though Britain was successful in this transition,* many other countries were not so lucky.
-By 2042, resource wars had plunged some regions into chaos.
-Parts of southern Europe, Africa and the Middle East were dependent on ever-increasing amounts of foreign support.
-Thankfully, population levels would begin to plateau in the 2050s.* Together with ongoing technology advances, this would offer hope for longer-term solutions to humanity's problems.
+Though Britain was successful in this transition,* many other nations were not so lucky.
+By 2042, resource wars have plunged some regions into chaos.
+Parts of southern Europe, Africa and the Middle East are dependent on ever-increasing levels of foreign support.
+Thankfully, population levels begin to plateau in the latter half of the century.
+Together with ongoing technology advances, this offers hope for longer-term solutions to humanity's problems.

 Data sources: Wolfram Alpha, US Census Bureau